english-blog/english-blog.github.io/_posts/2011-07-01-creative-capitalism-a-conversation-with-bill-gates-warren-buffett-and-other-economic-leaders-michael-kinsley-book-review.md

 title: Creative Capitalism - A Conversation with Bill Gates, Warren Buffett, and Other Economic Leaders
 date: 2011-07-01
 comments: false
-excerpt: January 24, 2008 - The World Economic Forum, Davos, Switzerland.
-A speech by Bill Gates, one of the most successful entrepreneur & philanthropist created a whirl wind in the business circles.
-Gates proposed a new idea of making capitalism work for the poor and needy in the developing world.
-He coined the term "Creative Capitalism".
-This book is a compilation of discussions, blogs, critics by 43 well known successful business leaders, economists etc around the topic.
-Micheal Kinsley did a pretty good job in compiling 300+ pages with thought provoking ideas, approaches to Creative Capitalism.
-Many of you may have seen Gates speech on youtube or read the transcription in Microsoft website.
-But, after reading this entire book, you will have a complete knowledge, different thinking and a birds eye view of this topic.
-About the pros and cons of what was proposed by Bill Gates.
-Many of the business leaders do not agree with his idea of Creative Capitalism (with valid statistics and business ethics).
-Some, do agree with Bill Gates.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"